Medires Publishers - Article

 Pulp revascularization is dependent on the ability of residual pulp and apical and periodontal stem cells to differentiate.
 These cells have the potential to generate a highly vascularized and a conjunctive rich living tissue.
 These stem cells have the ability to colonized the available pulp space and subsequently differentiate in to newly formed odontoblast which induces dentin formation [1].

-There are generally 2 typesof stem cells
+There are generally 2 types of stem cells

 • Embryonic stem cells